The OSPAR Convention for the Protection of the marine Environment of the North-East Atlantic

-The OSPAR Convention of 1992 is the current legal instrument guiding international cooperation on the protection of the marine environment of the North-East Atlantic.
+The OSPAR Convention (1992) is the legal instrument guiding international cooperation for the protection of the marine environment of the North-East Atlantic.
 Work under the Convention is managed by the OSPAR Commission, made up of representatives of the Governments of 15 Contracting Parties and the European Commission, representing the European Union.

-The objective of the Marine Strategy Framework Directive (Marine Directive) to reach Good Environmental Status of the marine waters by 2020 through marine strategies which apply the ecosystem-based approach is very much in line with the objectives and approaches by OSPAR; the EU Commission encourages Member States which are also OSPAR Contracting Parties to take into account the need for regionally coordinated MSFD implementation when working in OSPAR.
+The objective of the Marine Strategy Framework Directive to reach Good Environmental Status of the marine waters by 2020 through marine strategies which apply the ecosystem-based approach is very much in line with the objectives and approaches by OSPAR; the EU Commission encourages Member States which are also OSPAR Contracting Parties to take into account the need for regionally coordinated MSFD implementation when working in OSPAR.
 The Commission also supports the protection of the Arctic environment through OSPAR.